 FREE ESTIMATES FOR NEW INSTALLATIONS 07818 550 908

 Rory offers free estimates with no obligations for Freeview aerial installations and can attend your property within a day of your call.
-Rory’s installations are backed by a one-year standard parts and labour guarantee, or longer warranties.
+Rory’s installations are backed by a one-year minimum standard parts and labour guarantee.
+However, if it is established that a repair to your TV Aerial system is required, Rory will diagnose the fault at a domestic rate of £40 plus parts as per his Prices page on this website.

 All installations are aligned and checked with a state of the art digital signal meter to ensure you are receiving the best reception possible, and Rory can add additional TV points to any or all other rooms in the house at an affordable rate if you wish to discuss these options further.